 |Syllabus of numerical exercises:|

 | ||TOPICS TO BE COVERED IN THE CONVERSATION CLASS:|

 SCIENCE AND TECHNOLOGY - WHERE DO WE GO?

 What are the main dangers of scientific advances?
 Will science end the world or save the world?
 What are the most important inventions/discoveries ever?
 Will AI rule the world?

 SUCCESS/HAPPINESS - I WILL WIN NOT IMMEDIATELY, BUT DEFINITELY

-What is success?
+What is the success?
 Is success measurable in terms of money, power, knowledge?
 Does success equal happiness?
 What makes us feel happy?
 Does happiness lie within us or outside us?
 Do you think some nations are happier than others?